Learn how to cook asparagus with this 3-part guide! Blanched, grilled, raw, or roasted, it's a delicious spring side dish or fresh ingredient.

 - Roasted: Preheat the oven to 425°F and line a baking sheet with parchment paper.
 Toss the spears with olive oil, salt, and pepper, and spread them onto the baking sheet.
 Bake for 12 minutes, or until the spears are lightly crisp and tender.
 Squeeze with lemon and serve.

-- Grilled: Toss the spears with olive oil, salt, and pepper and grill 6 to 8 minutes per side.
+- Grilled: Preheat a grill to medium.
+Toss the spears with olive oil, salt, and pepper and grill 6 to 8 minutes, flipping or rolling halfway through.
 Squeeze with lemon and serve.
 Tip: grill lemon halves and use the charred lemons for squeezing.